ajhindle/compiler/README.md

 General:
 - supply test cases
 - code clean-up
-- more doco on the syntax and semantics of 'n07' (you can work some of it out looking at parser.y and scanner.l)
+- more doco on the syntax and semantics of 'n07' ( see parser.y and scanner.l )

 <!-- ![Visualisation](Dataflow-visual.PNG) -->